Japanese Landscape Inspiration

 What Is a Japanese Landscape or Japanese Garden?

 For most people, Japanese gardens probably conjure mental images of serene and clean-lined spaces filled with trees, rocks, winding pathways, and naturally occurring colors.
 For experts who understand the history of Japanese gardens, the final product is a bit more complicated.
 "Traditional Japanese gardens were highly designed and belonged almost exclusively to Japanese aristocracy," says Jennifer Schneller, a landscape architect who owns her own firm in Ohio.
 "For purists there's a strict definition based on style of what can or cannot be included, with a very particular plant palette and elements placed in a particular way."

-Even so, there are different types of Japanese landscapes -- strolling, meditation, tea, Zen.
+Even so, there are different types of Japanese gardens and Japanese landscapes -- strolling, meditation, tea, Zen.
 Each one has its own design principles as well as its own opportunities for home Japanese landscape inspiration.

-Is There a Limited Plant Palette in Japanese Landscapes?
+Is There a Limited Plant Palette in Japanese Landscapes or Japanese Gardens?

-Most true Japanese landscapes have traditional elements including:
+Most true Japanese landscapes and Japanese gardens have traditional elements including:

-?
-Seasonal flowering materials.
-In traditional Japanese landscapes, one might see spring-blooming cherry trees and maples for autumn color, among other plants.
+• Seasonal flowering materials.
+In traditional Japanese landscapes or Japanese gardens, one might see spring-blooming cherry trees and maples for autumn color, among other plants.

-?
-Water.
-Water, which represents the female yin -- flowing, changing, and calming -- is the counterpoint to the yang of rocks, which signify permanence and strength.
+• Water.
+Water, which represents the female yin -- flowing, changing, and calming -- is the counterpoint to the yang of rocks in a Japanese garden, which signify permanence and strength.
 "The idea is that you are trying to capture the essential nature of your natural surroundings," Schneller says.